declausen/capstone_project/README.md

+# InstaBookRec
-# InstaBookRec - A Book Recommendation Algorithm for the Company Instafreebie Book Recommender
+### A Book Recommendation Algorithm for the Company Instafreebie

 ## Purpose